OfficeDev/Office-Add-in-samples/CONTRIBUTING.md

 When you submit changes to this repository, please follow these recommendations.

 * Always fork the repository to your own account for applying modifications.
-* Do not combine multiple changes in one pull request.
+* Don't combine multiple changes in one pull request.
 Please submit separate PRs for each fix, update, or new sample.
 * If you are submitting a typo or documentation fix, you can combine modifications in a single PR where suitable.

-## Sample naming and structure guidelines
+## Sample guidelines

 When you are submitting a new sample, use the following guidelines.

-**Check for existing samples**
+### Check for existing samples
 If you find a similar sample that already exists in the repo, we would prefer that you extend the existing one, rather than submit a new similar sample.

-**Create a README.md file**
+### Create a README.md file
 Create a README.md file for your code sample, and base it on the [provided template](/Teamplates/readme-template.md).
 The README must be named README.md with capital letters.

-**Update tracking image**
+### Update tracking image
 The README template contains specific tracking image as a final entry in the page with img tag by default to https://telemetry.sharepointpnp.com/pnp-officeaddins/samples/name-of-sample.
 This is transparent image, which is used to track anonymous view counts of individual samples in GitHub.

-Update the image src element according to correct repository name and folder information.
-If your sample is for example in samples folder and named as react-todo, src element should be updated as https://telemetry.sharepointpnp.com/pnp-officeaddins/samples/react-todo.
+Update the image `src` element according to correct repository name and folder information.
+For example, if your sample is **/samples** folder and named as "react-todo", `src` element should be updated as https://telemetry.sharepointpnp.com/pnp-officeaddins/samples/react-todo.

-**Name the solution**
+### Name the solution
 When you are submitting a new sample solution, please name the sample solution folder accordingly.

 * The solution folder should be under the **/Samples** folder of this repo.
 * Folder name should be in the format [product]-[scenario]-[platform].
 For example, a sample that shows how to create data-bound Excel tables using React, should be named "excel-data-bound-tables-react".
 The names are all lowercase.
 * If your solution is demonstrating multiple technologies, please use functional terms as the name for the solution folder.
-* Do not use period/dot in the folder name of the provided sample.
+* Do not use a period in the folder name of the provided sample.

 ## Add your code sample to a pull request